TheOdinProject/curriculum/rails/advanced_topics.md

 There are some topics that we just haven't had a chance to get into yet but will prove useful for you to know.
 In this section we'll cover advanced routing, layouts, and a brief introduction to metaprogramming.

+## You Will Need To Understand

+* When do you need to use a singular Resource vs a pural Resources in your router?
+* What is the "missing" route when using a singular Resource? (there are only 6 when you `$ rake routes`)  What else is missing from many of the other routes?
+* Why would you use nested routes?
+* What order do you specify their respective IDs?
+What are they called in `params`?
+* Why might you use a "member" route?
+* How are "member" and "collection" routes incredibly similar?
+Slightly different?
+* How do you set up a redirect route that also passes along any parameters?
+* How do you name a route using an alias?
+* Why might you want to use nested or multiple layouts?
+* How would you (roughly) go about implementing this?
+* How can you pass variables between your layouts?
+* How do you `#yield` to `#content_for` content?
+* What is metaprogramming?
+* How do you use the `#send` method to run a method?
+* How do you create a new method on the fly?
+* When does Ruby call the `#method_missing` method?
+* How can you use `#method_missing` to your advantage?
+* What are Design Patterns?
+* What are the SOLID principles?

 ## Advanced Routing

 You should be quite familiar by now with the bread and butter of routing -- converting RESTful requests using the familiar HTTP verbs into mappings for specific controller actions (whether using the `#resources` method or explicitly specifying them using the `get` method.
 That's 90% of what you'll use your routes file for... but that other 10% gives you some pretty neat options like redirecting directly from the routes file, nesting routes inside each other, or parsing parameters from the incoming request.